Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 Some other things that may affect your interest rate:

-- Asset-Based Relationship Discount: For jumbo loans, you may qualify for a rate discount based on the balance of your eligible assets at Wells Fargo Bank, N.A. and/or Wells Fargo Advisors,.
+• Asset-Based Relationship Discount: You may qualify for a rate discount based on the balance of your eligible assets at Wells Fargo Bank, N.A. and/or Wells Fargo Advisors.
+Not all assets qualify.
+Discount not eligible with FHA and VA loans.
 Refer to your Customer Rate Discount Disclosure in your initial disclosure package for additional details on the Asset-Based Relationship Discount.

 Can I get a lower interest rate?